 The Student Philanthropy Council (SPC) is a group of students committed to educating the campus community about the importance of philanthropy and how the generosity of others affects their experiences at Loyola.

-SPC was founded by two dedicated students Maura Brookes, '11 and Haley Nehms, '11 in order to educate their peers about how their day to day life at Loyola has been impacted by the generosity of others and how although students may only be on campus for four years, they will always be forever tied to the Evergreen Campus.
+SPC was founded by two students, Maura Brookes, '11 and Haley Nehms, '11 in order to educate their peers about how their day-to-day life at Loyola has been impacted by the generosity of others and how although students may only be on campus for four years, they will always be forever tied to the Evergreen Campus.
 SPC collaborates with many groups across campus in order to open the conversation about giving back, has attended national conferences, and is always looking for new ways to spread its message.

 Philanthropy: the act or acts of advocating for the prosperity of a worthy cause through contributions of time, talent or monetary gifts.